NeoMetalx1/telegram_hijacker/README.md

 ```

 ## Usage
-When you launch buider it will ask you to discord_webhook url
+When you launch builder it will ask you to discord_webhook url

 Then you can choose between two options 1.build python file 2.build exe file
 If you choose first option generated_file.py need to appear in telegram_hijacker directory